Math Pathways to Reach Calculus

 Double Up with an Online Course: If you are unable to double up in two classes at school, a possible option is to take one class at school and the second one online through an online high school (see Pathway #4 below for details).
 However, be sure to talk to your counselor as your school may not allow you to take an online class during the year that is available in school (if not, you could also try asking them to start during winter or spring break so you have more time to complete both semesters before end of summer).

-Pathway #3) SFUSD Summer Geometry after 9th Grade
+Pathway #3) SFUSD Summer Intensive Geometry Class after 9th Grade

 Freshman who have taken Algebra can apply to take a free, in-person, intensive six-week SFUSD Geometry course over the summer.
 There are a limited number of spots and participants are chosen by a lottery system, so getting in is not guaranteed.
-It is usually held at an SF public high school.
+Over 100 students are turned down every summer and you don’t find out if you get in until end of April.
+If you don’t get it, you could take an online class instead (see Pathway #4 below).
+It is taught by an SFUSD high school math teacher and held at an SF public high school.
 Students must attend every day.
 The grade received in the summer course will count towards high school graduation and the grade will be included on your transcript.

 Online Geometry Courses